 The student understands that if they are awarded Federal Loans that they must complete an Entrance Counseling session and Master Promissory Note at http://studentloans.gov.
 They also understand that they must be enrolled at least half time, be making satisfactory academic progress and meet all regulations that are required of them to receive their loan proceeds.

 The student understands that they have the opportunity to appeal some financial aid decisions.
-If they wish to request a reconsideration of the financial aid, they must submit an appeal to the Director of Student Financial Aid with supporting documentation of their situation.
+If they wish to request a reconsideration of the financial aid, they must submit a request to firstname.lastname@example.org with supporting documentation of their situation.
 They understand that only certain circumstances can be evaluated such as loss of income, unusual medical expenses (not premiums), separation/divorce of parent’s, death of a family member, non-discretionary expenses incurred by the family.

 The student understands that if the total amount of their scholarship exceeds the total amount of tuition, fees and books for the calendar year, it is their responsibility to claim that untaxed income on the applicable Federal Tax Return.
 They understand they must consult a tax advisor regarding their reporting responsibility.
 They understand that scholarships are not taxable as long as they do not exceed expenses incurred for tuition, fees and books (not including room and board).
 They are responsible for determining whether the total amount of all scholarships received is greater than the total of their mandatory charges.
 If they have questions, they will review Publication 970 of the IRS code if they have questions about this tax filing requirement.